-This report is part of our consistent efforts to inform the Xavier University community about safety programs and services while documenting crimes reported to our department for the years 2019 - 2021.
-This compilation of information serves as our Annual Security Report in compliance with both the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as well as compliance with the Annual Fire Safety Report required by the Higher Education Opportunity Act.
+This annual report is intended to inform the Xavier University community about safety programs and services while documenting crimes reported to our department for the years 2020 - 2022.
+This compilation serves as our Annual Security Report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as well as compliance with the Annual Fire Safety Report required by the Higher Education Opportunity Act.